Archerfield Airport: History

 In 1927, Captain Lester Brain, chief flying instructor for Qantas Airways, landed his de Havilland Giant Moth (DH-61) on Franklin's Farm which was located at the western side of the present aerodrome.
 His mission was to see if the site was suitable to become an airfield.
-A Civic Survey was carried out in 1928 by the Brisbane City Council and then, in July 1929, part of the Oxley Ward was zoned for noxious trade as recommended in the Civic Survey and it was renamed Archerfield by the Brisbane City Council to distinguish it from the surrounding residential and farming areas.
+A Civic Survey was carried out in 1928 by the Brisbane City Council and then, in July 1929, part of the Oxley Ward was zoned for noxious trade as recommended in the Civic Survey.
+It was renamed Archerfield by the Brisbane City Council to distinguish it from the surrounding residential and farming areas.

 The Government finally acquired about 300 acre of land in 1929.
 More land was purchased in 1930, 1936, 1942 and finally the cemetery (God's Acre) in 1946 resulting in a total area of 8250 acre.
 Two light gravel strips 5000 × 500 ft were built and the aerodrome started operations.

 Qantas moved their operations from Eagle Farm to Archerfield after the first hangars were erected at Archerfield, and the airport was officially opened on 1 April 1931.
 Australian National Airways (ANA) and Qantas Empire Airways both used Archerfield during the 1930s, as did Trans-Australia Airways (TAA) upon start up in 1946.
 The Queensland Aero Club, which was established in 1919, moved from Eagle Farm to Archerfield in 1931.

 The control tower and many buildings at Archerfield were built during these busy years when Archerfield was the main airport in Brisbane.
 Although designed in 1936, it was not until 1941 that the administrative building and control tower was finally erected at a cost of £15,000.
 The control tower on top of the administrative building has since been dismantled.